HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### deleteCodeExample_ms.php
- __deleteCodeExample_ms.php__ deletes a code example and its related data from the database if the user has the appropriate permissions, and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php).
+ __deleteCodeExample_ms.php__ deletes a code example and its related data from the database if the user has the appropriate permissions, and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php) as the output for the microservice.
 See __retrieveCodeviewerService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php